yvgny/yvgny.github.io/README.md

 ## Serve

 Similarly, the blog can be served locally for development purpose (and will reload when changes are made) with `make serve`.
 This also rebuilds the blog.

+You can then access the blog at `localhost:4000`.